medizininformatik-initiative/kerndatensatzmodul-prozedur-diagnose/ImplementationGuide-2.x-en/AnwendungsflleInformationsmodell-en.md

-## Anwendungsfälle / Informationsmodell
+## Use Cases / Information Model

-Diese Seite wurde absichtlich leer gelassen.
+This page was intentionally left blank.